2Hasan2/Cannon-Dodger/README.md

 ## Code Structure

-The game's code is organized into two main modules:
+The game's code is organized into Tree main Class:

-- `Player.js`: Handles the player's movement and drawing on the canvas.
+- `Player`: Handles the player's movement and drawing on the canvas.
-- `Cannon.js`: Manages the cannons, their shooting behavior, and collision detection.
+- `Cannon`: Manages the cannons, their shooting behavior, and collision detection.
-- `Bullet.js`: Manages the bullets fired by cannons.
+- `Bullet`: Manages the bullets fired by cannons.

 ## Contributing